teejl/the_TeeJ/README.md

 Homepage (the_TeeJ) the about me.
 The side tabs would be labeled respectively (the_Mathematician, the_Programmer, the_Books, and other ideas I think of).
 Some other ideas I have thought about including are statistics, however I have not developed the statistic skills to fully develop my own tab.
 In the programmig tab I want to complete SPOJ problems while the mathematician tabs I can write the answers to the mathematic books I read.
 This is just a work in progress and I want to use GitHub until I decide whether to build this website or not.

+## Redefined
+"Leadership isn't about being great, it is about enabling others to be great."

+Who are you?
+It is a question that is hard to answer.
+I am human.
+Yes, a hard question to answer.
+How we define ourself is how we carry ourself.
+I like to think somedays that I am a computer programmer.
+Somedays a mathematician.
+Others a goof.
+However nothing really defines me.
+So how does one classify who they are in one sentence: you make your own definition.
+So I conclude with my answer to this question.
+Who are you?
+I AM TEEJ!
+An answer so simple, yet so complex.
+In a professional sense it is a lack of information.
+In a casual experience it is a lack of experience.
+Instead this is an answer that one has to obtain their own view, since it is I who will never be able to tell you who I am or what I will mean to you in the future.
+But I can tell you I AM TEEJ!